channingxiao/lsbpt/README.md

 About
 ===============
-LSBPT is softwear based on a new framework for multi-class image segmentation using a binary partition tree.
-It can cooperate with color infornmation, probability infornmation and shape information, some of which can be used or omitted depending on the information available and the application itself.
+LSBPT is software based on a new framework for multi-class image segmentation using a binary partition tree.
+It can cooperate with color information, probability information and shape information, some of which can be used or omitted depending on the information available and the application itself.
 For large-scale images, by using a tile-based scheme, it enables us to process arbitrarily large images with a limited memory and computation resources.
 Experiments prove that the algorithm can segment large images efficiently while ensuring quite similar results with respect to processing the whole image at once.

 Download
 ---------
 The latest binaries and source of LSBPT can be downloaded from:
 * https://github.com/channingxiao/lsbpt.git

 Installation